-In response to the pandemic, Accidental Impacts launched a monthly series of Zoom meetings earlier this year to bring the CADI community together for fellowship and peer support.
+Accidental Impacts launched a monthly series of Zoom meetings in 2020 to bring the CADI community together for fellowship and peer support.
 The response has been heartwarming, with up to 22 people joining us each meeting from all corners of the world – United States, Canada, Europe, the UK and parts of Asia – to share their stories and words of solace and understanding.

 “Being part of this group has given me so much hope.
 I don’t feel quite so alone.”

 While the format/scope of our meetings continues to evolve, past meetings have focused on a particular topic or theme presented by a fellow CADI or expert in the field (e.g., a therapist, clergy etc.), followed by discussion.
 Since our first fellowship meeting in April 2020, we have developed close bonds and empathy for one another – critical elements in our collective paths toward self-forgiveness, self-compassion and healing.

 “It is so powerful to talk with people who ‘get it.’
 While we may be in different places along our personal journeys, we share a commitment to supporting ourselves and each other as we strive for healing.”

 The overall goal of our fellowship meetings is to offer CADIs and their family members a safe space to listen, learn, and share if they are so inclined.
 Safeguards are in place to protect privacy and confidentiality (e.g., no recording of meetings, participation limited to CADIs and/or family members and secure Zoom link).

 “I’ve attended six fellowship meetings and have found them all to be beneficial and a great source of comfort since everyone in the group shares a common experience.”

 Invitations are sent to our mailing list and posted on our Facebook page.
 RSVPs are required in order to receive the secure Zoom link.
 There is no cost to participate.
 Please contact us at [email protected] to join our mailing list.